xKeiro/jedlik-vizsgaremek/README.md

 - On database model change use alembic to create a new revision of the database:

 ```
-alembic revision --autogenerate -m "name of the revision"
+alembic revision --autogenerate -m "[name of the revision]"
 alembic upgrade head
 ```